Mymoza/trello-similar-labels/README.md

 ## What's next ?

+1. Work on tests

+2. Complete the INSTALL.md for the installation process

+3. Clean the code in comments (used as examples to go further) + add some comments to help understand the code (PEP8)

-* I hope I am able to merge similar labels in the next days
+4. I hope I am able to merge similar labels in the next days

+5. I'd like to ask the user which board he wants to use for the detection

-* I'd love to use Flask or Django to do a mini web app (never used those two), would be a learning activity too!
+6. I'd love to use Flask or Django to do a mini web app (never used those two), would be a learning activity too!

-* Complete the readme for the installation process

-* I'd like to ask the user which board he wants to use for the detection

-* Clean the code in comments (used as examples to go further) + add some comments to help understand the code